zack-bitcoin/amoveo/docs/design/cryptoeconomics.md

 ```
 4 12 5 1
 ```
-if the 01 decision is the biggest value in the row. the 01 decision is worth 12, which is the biggest in the row.
+the 01 decision is worth 12, which is the biggest in the row.
 So strategy 01 is a nash equilibrium.
 So this is a cryptoeconomically secure mechanism.